kubevirt/community/membership_policy.md

 ### Responsibilities and privileges

-  * The following apply to the part of project for which one would be a reviewer in the [OWNERS](https://github.com/kubevirt/kubevirt/blob/master/OWNERS_ALIASES) file.
+  * The following apply to the part of project for which one would be a reviewer in the [OWNERS_ALIASES] file.
   * Tests are automatically run for PullRequests from members of the KubeVirt GitHub organization
   * Reviewer status may be a precondition to accepting L+ contributions
   * Responsible for project quality control via reviews